dschoorl/playlists/README.md

 new things.
 I introduced myself to ElasticSearch, my first usage of a NoSQL-database, but also JSoup and Spotify-web-api to name a few smaller frameworks that were new to me.

-I will continue to support this project in order to try out new technologies.
-Recent changes I have applied are switching from Java to Kotlin as the programming language and switching from the Maven build tool to Gradle.
-I also added Spring Boot to the mix, all tachnologies that I want to get experience with.
-The next big thing I want to do is add a GUI for improved user experience.
-This will probably be a Javascript framework like Angular.
+I will continue to support this project.
+My original goal was to use this project as a playground for new technologies, but recently I am trying to find a balance between productivity and experimenting with new technologies.
+As a result I switched back from Kotlin to Java 17.

+I would like to add a Web GUI to improve the user experience.
+This will probably be a Javascript framework like Angular or React.

 I have some additional ideas to add to the program, more in the area of functional requirements, like
 1. Improve the algorithm that detects if a song is already in a playlist or not